UWPCE-PythonCert/PythonCertDevel/source/references/language_topics.rst

 Metaprogramming
 ===============

-Metaprogramming is writting porgrams that write programs... it is a large topic, starting with fairly simple things like the use of ``getattr`` or ``setattr``, through decorators, and all the way up to metaclasses.
+Metaprogramming is writing programs that write programs... it is a large topic, starting with fairly simple things like the use of ``getattr`` or ``setattr``, through decorators, and all the way up to metaclasses.

 This lecture by David Beazley is a great overview: